pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 $.09 per copy.
-While other elements of printing cost do not decrease so markedly as the quantity increases, the same principle applies to a lim{% include columnbreak.html canvas=23 col=2 %}ited extent.
+While other elements of printing cost do not decrease so markedly as the quantity increases, the same principle applies to a lim{%- include columnbreak.html canvas=23 col=2 -%}ited extent.
 Thus the remaining costs of paper, presswork, and binding may be $400.00 for 1000 copies or $.40 per copy, and $.31 per copy or $3100